 Many students fall into the trap that because lecture slides are made available online that there is no need to go to every lecture.
 However, reading the slides or notes from friends is not the same as attending the class yourself.
 In fact, it can cause problems when it comes to completing assignments.

-When students were asked, 6% of first-year students admitted that they missed at least half of their lectures in the first term of university.
+When students were asked, 6% of first-year students admitted that they missed at least half of their lectures in the first year of university.
 First-year students need to be organised and self-motivated to ensure that they hit all their deadlines.
 Some students might class all-night essay writing as a rite of passage but if you want to take you degree seriously, you need to organise their time and make sure that you make it to all of their lectures.
 While you may not pay your loan back until you’re earning above £21,000 per year, it is still your money – so, don’t waste it!

 Joining a Club or Society

 University freshers’ fairs will introduce you to all the societies and sports clubs that are available to you.
 More than half of all freshers will join a club in their first week but how many of them will stick at it?
 11% of first term students joined and dropped out of a club.

 Are you a first-year student this year?
 Do you have any questions you want answering before you start your first term?
 Drop them in the comments below, and we will do our best to answer them for you.
 In the meantime, check out our guide on How to Become a Productive Student, and the rest of our Student Journal too.